 110-118.
 JSTOR.
 Web.
 16 February 2015.

 Henkel’s article, published in the Chicago review in the Division of Humanities of the University of Chicago, provides a brief overview of the Cascadia movement and the origin of Cascadian bioregionalism.
-Henkel clearly outlines the definition of bioregionalism and its roots in environmentalism, and highlights a few different ‘types’ of Cascadian—those with environmental interests in mind, others with economic hopes, and some with both.
+Henkel clearly outlines the definition of bioregionalism and its roots in environmentalism, and highlights a few different ‘types’ of Cascadians—those with environmental interests in mind, others with economic hopes, and some with both.
 Henkel also interviews a bioregionalist from Whatcom County and then illuminates the discrepancies between the business-oriented perspective of Cascadia and the bioregionalist, environmentally-focused viewpoint.
 Despite the informal tone, Henkel effectively puts a large history of a movement into a short series of a few important snapshots.
 The article cites several primary as well as scholarly sources, including quotes from David McClosekey, who first began to examine the concept of Cascadia as a professor of Sociology at Seattle University in the 1970’s.

 Neyt, Dimitri.
 “West Coast Ecotopias.”
 Diss.
 Ghent University, 2013.
 Print.